 March 9, 2011 - Illinois Governor Pat Quinn announces that he has signed legislation eliminating the death penalty in his state, more than 10 years after the state halted executions.

 March 16, 2011 - The Drug Enforcement Agency seizes Georgia's supply of thiopental, over questions of where the state obtained the drug.
-U.S. manufacturer Hospira stopped producing the drug in 2009.
-The countries that still produce the drug do not allow it to be exported to the U.S. for use in lethal injections.
+US manufacturer Hospira stopped producing the drug in 2009.
+The countries that still produce the drug do not allow it to be exported to the United States for use in lethal injections.

-November 22, 2011 - Governor John Kitzhaber of Oregon grants a reprieve to Gary Haugen, who was scheduled to be executed December 6.
-Kitzhaber, a licensed physician, also puts a moratorium on all state executions for the remainder of his term in office.
+November 22, 2011 - Governor John Kitzhaber of Oregon places a moratorium on all state executions for the remainder of his term in office.

-May 2, 2013 - Maryland's governor signs a bill repealing the death penalty.
-The legislation goes into effect October 1.
+May 2, 2013 - Maryland Governor Martin O'Malley signs a bill repealing the death penalty.
+The law goes into effect October 1.

 February 11, 2014 - Washington Governor Jay Inslee announces that he is issuing a moratorium on death penalty cases during his term in office.

 May 22, 2014 - Tennessee becomes the first state to make death by electric chair mandatory when lethal injection drugs are unavailable.

 July 23, 2014 - Arizona uses a new combination of drugs for the lethal injection to execute Joseph Woods, a convicted murderer.
 After the injection, it reportedly took him nearly two hours to die.
 A state review board later rules that future executions will be conducted with a three-drug formula or a single drug injection if the state can obtain pentobarbital.